-The 2014 annual meeting of shareholders of Post Holdings, Inc. will be held at 9:00 a.m., Central Time, on Thursday, January 30, 2014, at Gateway Center, One Gateway Drive, Collinsville, Illinois 62234.
+The 2015 annual meeting of shareholders of Post Holdings, Inc. will be held at 9:00 a.m., Central Time, on Thursday, January 29, 2015, at Gateway Center, One Gateway Drive, Collinsville, Illinois 62234.
 At the annual meeting, shareholders will consider the following matters:

-- 1. the election of three nominees for director; - 2. a proposal to approve increases in the number of shares of our common stock issuable upon conversion of our 3.75% Series B Cumulative Perpetual Convertible Preferred Stock; - 3. the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm; - 4. an advisory vote on executive compensation; and - 5. any other business properly introduced at the annual meeting.
+- 1. the election of three nominees for director; - 2. a proposal to approve increases in the number of shares of our common stock issuable upon conversion of our 2.5% Series C Cumulative Perpetual Convertible Preferred Stock; - the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm; - 4. an advisory vote on executive compensation; and - 5. any other business properly introduced at the annual meeting.

-The close of business on December 6, 2013 has been fixed as the record date for the determination of shareholders entitled to receive notice of and to vote at the annual meeting or any adjournment or postponement thereof.
-This notice of the meeting and the enclosed proxy statement and proxy card are first being sent or made available to shareholders on or about December 13, 2013.
+The close of business on December 2, 2014 has been fixed as the record date for the determination of shareholders entitled to receive notice of and to vote at the annual meeting or any adjournment or postponement thereof.
+This notice of the meeting and the proxy statement and proxy card are first being sent or made available to shareholders on or about December 12, 2014.